olferuk/IBeaconLocation/README.md

 @property (nonatomic, strong) Processor *processor;
 ```

-After the initialization, the library creates nessesary CoreLocation files (`CLBeaconRegion`, `CLLocationManager`) and handles `CLLocationManager`'s delegate.
+After the initialization, the library creates necessary CoreLocation files (`CLBeaconRegion`, `CLLocationManager`) and handles `CLLocationManager`'s delegate.
 Moreover, it creates `Floor` object, which stores beacon identifiers and coordinates; and creates `Processor` object, which takes responsibility for the calculation of user position with beacons stored in `Floor` and their accuracies.

 `BeaconLocation` has a delegate of type `BeaconLocationDelegate`, which should contain the following selector: